Stef-Rousset/test-simone/README.md

 ### Testing ###

-Testing is performed with Rspec, using FactoryBot.
+Testing is performed with Rspec.

 - testing the models =>
 `rspec spec/models`